XML Web Services Publishing and Deployment

 Static discovery file: Publish a discovery file, typically with a .disco file name extension.
 Users can browse to a specific discovery file or to the root of the Web application if the default Web page has a link to the file.
 A .disco file can contain references to any number of Web services.

-.vsdisco request: You can turn on dynamic discovery to allow Web service client applications to discover all available Web services in the folder and subfolders that correspond to a request URL.
+.vsdisco request: You can turn on dynamic discovery to allow Web service client applications to discover all available Web services in the folder and subfolders corresponding to a request URL.
 No static discovery document needs to be composed.
-When dynamic discovery is turned on for a Web server, a Visual Studio .NET developer that wants to generate a client proxy can specify a URL referencing a file with a .vsdisco extension, such as www.contoso.com/default.vsdisco, in the Add Web Reference dialog box.
+When dynamic discovery is turned on for a Web server, a Visual Studio .NET developer wishing to generate a client proxy can specify a URL referencing a file with a .vsdisco extension, such as www.contoso.com/default.vsdisco, in the Add Web Reference dialog box.

-For more information about enabling static discovery files and .vsdisco requests for your Web services, see How to: Enable Discovery for XML Web Services.
+For information on enabling static discovery files and .vsdisco requests for your Web services, see How to: Enable Discovery for XML Web Services.